Elem Indian Colony

+The Elem Indian Colony of Pomo Indians of the Sulphur Bank Rancheria are a federally recognized Native American tribe of Pomo people in California.

+Reservation

-The Elem Indian Colony of Pomo Indians (also known as the Elem Band of Pomo and Sulfur Bank Band of Pomo Indians) are a Native American band of Pomo based on 50 acre near Clearlake Oaks, California on the Eastern shore of Clear Lake.
+The Elem Indian Colony has an Indian Reservation based on 50 acre near Clearlake Oaks, California on the Eastern shore of Clear Lake.
 The Elem Indian Colony reservation was originally formed under the name Sulfur Bank Rancheria (39°00′31″N 122°40′13″W) in 1949.
 The reservation lies between Clearlake Oaks to its north, and Clearlake to its south.

-The tribe was organized in 1936 and has a population of about 100.
 Currently they are attempting to regain ownership of Rattlesnake Island near their reservation, where they had held ceremonies for centuries.

+Government

+Their tribal headquarters is in Lower Lake, California.
+The tribe was organized in 1936.

+Their Indian Child Welfare Act Designated Agent is Augustin Garcia.

 Education

 The colony is served by the Konocti Unified School District.